-All tests need to be researched before they can become standard tests for everyone.
-This is so that we can be sure they work better than the tests we already use.
-And so that we know they are safe.
+Before new tests can be introduced they need to be tested thoroughly.
+This is so we can be sure that they work and that they are safe.

 PCA3 urine test